Aaron A Saguil

 My name is Aaron Saguil, MD.
 I am a professor and chair of the Department of Community Health and Family Medicine.
 Providing primary care within the context of family and community systems is an area of special expertise, and my philosophy of care is to partner with my patients to help them achieve the best possible state of health.

-I enjoy visiting national parks with my wife and family to hike and explore, and we also enjoy worshipping together at church on Sunday.
+I enjoy visiting national parks with my wife and family to hike and explore, and we also enjoy worshipping together at church on Sundays.

 Accomplishments